CHH/einhorn/README.md

 The client also features a `command` method to send arbitary commands to the master process.

-    Client::command(array $command, $awaitResponse = true)
+    Client::command(array $command)

 The `command` argument is an array which contains at least an `command` key which contains the name of the command to invoke on the master.

-Make sure you set `awaitResponse` to false for commands which _do not_ return a response (e.g. `worker:ack`).
-Otherwise this call hangs forever because it waits on a response from the master process.
+For commands which return a response, the `recv` method should be called after sending the command.

 Example: